 4. Create a certified wildlife habitat ✅ There was grass patch in front of the garage that was begging to be returned to nature.
 So, we did!
-There is still so much blooming!
-And my favorite part is that I have been able to raise and release monarchs because of the milkweed planted!
-Plus I’m saving seeds for next year and to share!
+Everything has slowly died off, but I have saved so many seeds for next year!
+I’m hoping to add more native plants!

 5. Reduce garbage- Last year we made 7 bags of garbage and we want to make less than 6 bags this year.
 We are up to 4, so I think we have a good chance of making it!

 9. Build a pizza oven- ❎ we are not doing this one this year.
 We are trying to figure out how we are going to change up the backyard next year!
 (We have an interesting plan for next year!)

-11. Continue tracking the solar panels- September was a rainy month, but we still produced enough power to keep our bill at the $5 connection rate!
+11. Continue tracking the solar panels- October was also a rainy month, but we still produced enough power to keep our bill at the $5 connection rate!

-12. Work on garden cart sales- We mainly sold honey in September and we are looking forward to a big craft show this month!
+12. Work on garden cart sales- We sold our Blacksmithing and sewn crafts at a local craft show and had a great weekend!

 Keep blooming friends! 🌱